The Key Moment – Carl Edwards soft-pedaled 113.5 miles out of a tank of gas to cruise across the finish line first at half throttle.

-David Reutimann ran even better than his eventual tenth place finish indicates.
+David Reutimann ran even better than his eventual 10th-place finish indicates.

-It was a pretty good weekend for Jack Roush, with all five of his Cup drivers finishing eleventh or better at Texas.
+It was a pretty good weekend for Jack Roush, with all five of his Cup drivers finishing 11th or better at Texas.

-- Johnson’s fifteenth place finish was his worst since Bristol in August.
+- Johnson’s 15th-place finish was his worst since Bristol in August.

-- Still winless, Jeff Gordon finished second for the second time this season.
+- Still winless, Gordon finished second for the second time this season.

-- Jamie McMurray’s third place finish was his best of the season, and his best Cup result since he won at Daytona last July.
+- McMurray’s third-place finish was his best of the season, and his best Cup result since he won at Daytona last July.

-- Greg Biffle (fifth) managed his first Top 5 result in the last five races.
+- Greg Biffle (fifth) managed his first top-five result in the last five races.

-- David Ragan (eleventh) hasn’t finished worse than eleventh in the last six races.
+- David Ragan (11th) hasn’t finished worse than 11th in the last six races.
 Boy Howdy!
 I remember last year when it would have been notable that Ragan finished six straight races without wrecking himself and half the field.

-- Brad Keselowski’s nineteenth place finish easily eclipsed either run by “Sliced Bread” Logano in the Cup Series to date.
-Yeah, yeah, I know: Keselowski isn’t eighteen.
+- Brad Keselowski’s 19th-place finish easily eclipsed either run by “Sliced Bread” Joey Logano in the Cup Series to date.
+Yeah, yeah, I know: Keselowski isn’t 18.
 That’s my point.

 What’s the Points?

-Jeff Gordon moved up a spot in the standings to fifth.
-Clint Bowyer moved up a spot to sixth.
+Gordon moved up a spot in the standings to fifth.
+Bowyer moved up a spot to sixth.
 Kevin Harvick yielded two positions to the above drivers to find himself seventh in the standings.
-And in their ongoing see-saw battle, Matt Kenseth now has the advantage over Tony Stewart for eighth.
+And in their ongoing see-saw battle, Kenseth now has the advantage over Stewart for eighth.

-Fitting for Halloween weekend, “The Thing That Came from the Cellar” Kyle Busch advanced two spots to tenth.
-Dale Earnhardt, Jr. fell a spot to eleventh, which is a Nightmare on Elm Street for promoters trying to sell tickets to the next two Cup races.
-Denny Hamlin rounds out the Chasers in twelfth.
+Fitting for Halloween weekend, “The Thing That Came from the Cellar” Kyle Busch advanced two spots to 10th.
+Earnhardt Jr. fell a spot to 11th, which is A Nightmare on Elm Street for promoters trying to sell tickets to the next two Cup races.
+Denny Hamlin rounds out the Chasers in 12th.

-Further back, David Ragan now has a 263-point lead over Kasey Kahne in the battle for the less-than-coveted thirteenth finishing position in the points.
+Further back, Ragan now has a 263-point lead over Kasey Kahne in the battle for the less-than-coveted 13th finishing position in the points.